kjcamann/kjcamann.github.io/doc/csd/_sources/intrusive-extractors.rst.txt

    A typical CSD intrusive data structure; the user must embed a CSD object (in this case, ``slist_entry``) into their own code, for the library to use. *Extractors* are the concept that enable CSD to find the embedded object.

-How does the intrusive library code -- located in CSD -- know how to find the storage inside a generic type, which is defined in the user's code?
+How does the intrusive library code -- located in CSD -- know how to find the storage inside the user's type, defined in the user's own code?
 CSD uses two approaches: a more generic approach is used by the containers, and a simpler one is used by the reference-counted smart pointer.
 In both cases, *extractors* are the fundamental concept.
 At the source-code level, an "extractor" is just a tiny C++ ``concept`` similar to `std::invocable <https://en.cppreference.com/w/cpp/concepts/invocable>`_ but with an additional guarantee that the result can bind to a particular reference type:

 .. code-block:: c++